everwatchsolutions/json-data-generator/README.md

 **MQTT**

 An MQTT Producer sends json events to the MQTT broker specified in the config.
 The following example shows a sample config that sends json events to a locally running MQTT broker listening on the default MQTT port.
+The example also includes the two optional fields: username and password

 ```
 {